Ok, you have a (new) table saw in your workshop, and you want to get the most out of your investment.

 Limited price: $39

-I hope the 5 table saw tips in this blog were helpful and that this blog and video inspires you.
+I hope these table saw tips were helpful, and that this blog and video inspires you.

 Let me know in a comment below.